Technical illustration background

 Grid Layout

 This method arranges items in a structured, uniform grid.
-It is perfect for organizing icon sets, creating charts, or any task requiring precise alignment.
+It is perfect for organizing icon sets or generating complex patterns.

-• Columns: Defines the number of vertical columns in the grid.
+• Rows & Columns: Defines the dimensions of the grid.

 • Vary Rotation: Adds a degree of randomness by rotating each item.
 For example: a value of 90° will rotate each item by a random angle between -90° and +90°.

-• Size Limit OFF: By default, items larger than a single grid cell are considered "unplaced".
-Check this box to disable this limit and allow larger items to be placed, centered in their cell, even if they overlap.
+• Size Limit OFF: By default, items larger than a single grid cell are considered "overflow".
+Check this box to allow larger items to be placed, centered in their cell, even if they overlap.

 Knolling Layout